The Baby-Sitters Club (film): Critical response

-On Rotten Tomatoes the film has an approval rating of 67% based on 15 reviews with an average rating of 6.20/10.
-On Metacritic it has a score of 48% based on reviews from 14 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Kevin Thomas of the Los Angeles Times gave the film 4.5 out of 5 calling it "A beautiful film that possesses the power to enchant all ages."
 Hal Hinson of The Washington Post called the film "A colorful, buoyant, loving tribute to the notion of girlfriends forever."
 Edward Guthmann of the San Francisco Chronicle gave the film 2 out of 4 and was critical of the film saying "85 minutes doesn't provide an adequate format for developing seven distinct characters."

 Soundtrack

 The Baby-Sitters Club: Music from the Motion Picture is a soundtrack that was released on August 8, 1995.
-The trailer memorably included such hit 90s songs as "Cornflake Girl" by Tori Amos, "Good" by Better Than Ezra, and "Dreams" by The Cranberries.
+The trailer memorably included such hit 90s songs as "Cornflake Girl" by Tori Amos, "Good" by Better Than Ezra, and "Dreams" by The Cranberries, none of which are included on the soundtrack.